Perfective Software Maintenance: The Complete Guide to Extending Your Software's Lifespan in 2026

 A comprehensive guide to perfective software maintenance that reveals proven strategies to enhance software functionality, optimize user experience, and maximize ROI.
 Learn the exact framework top companies use to keep their software competitive without breaking the bank.

-Here's something most software companies don't talk about: 70% of your software's total cost happens AFTER you launch it.
+Here's something most software companies don't talk about: for most products, the majority of total lifetime cost lands AFTER you launch — industry estimates commonly put maintenance at 60% or more of the total.

 That's not a typo.